vueComponent/ant-design-vue/README.md

 ## Features

 - An enterprise-class UI design system for desktop applications.
-- A set of high-quality React components out of the box.
+- A set of high-quality Vue components out of the box.
 - Shared [Ant Design of React](https://ant.design/docs/spec/introduce) design resources.